 To date, the Olay Skin Advisor has collected more than six million data points, which have significantly impacted product development.

-For example, Olay learned that a big percentage of consumers actually desire fragrance-free skin-care products.
+For example, Olay learned that a big percentage of consumers desire fragrance-free skin-care products.
 So the brand subsequently launched scent-free versions of its Olay Whip facial moisturizers, which have become “just as big” as the original.
-Olay has continued the strategy for future products, including Olay Retinol 24 after the brand saw retinol was the number-one searched ingredient and decided to create a new product based around the query.
+Olay has continued the strategy for future products, including Olay Retinol 24 after the brand saw retinol as the number-one searched ingredient and decided to create a new product based on the query.

 Across the beauty industry, more brands are embracing the use of data collection and analysis and watching it exceed their development processes.